What actions should HR and business leaders take to curb mental harassment at work? Share your thoughts.

 Positive Health building is important if you are a working mother — chances are you are neglecting your health.
 Here are 8 ways you can strike a balance between work and life,

 If you are a working mother, chances are you are neglecting your health.
-Here are 8 ways you can strike a balance between work and health.
+Here are 8 ways you can strike a balance between work and life to have a positive health.

 Waking up in the wee hours of the morning, preparing breakfast, helping the kids get ready for school, then in turn getting ready for work, hectic work schedules and finally driving back home to spend the last few hours of the day with family.
 This is a typical day in the life of the urban Indian working woman.